Academic Calendar FAQs

 Why is this happening?

 This change equalizes the number of class meetings held on each day of the week in each term, so that there are the same number of class meetings on Mondays, Tuesdays, Wednesdays, Thursdays, and Fridays.
-To see why this is the case, view this calendar showing class meetings by days of the week.

 I have two classes and a recitation on Tuesdays, but no classes scheduled on Thursdays.
 What do I do on the Tuesday before Thanksgiving?